 Some racquets come without strings and you will need to decide which ones to use to get the best out of your game.

 For better or for worse, your choice of tennis string will affect the kind of game that you play.
 Due to the numerous types and variations of tennis strings on the market, it can be difficult find the ideal string that suits your style of play.
 Here at TRC we are incredibly nice and helpful guys and we have put together a guide that highlights the best 6 tennis strings available looking at different materials and the pros and cons of each.
+Read the reviews to help you choose.

 Read on to discover the secrets of string theory…